 Unfortunately, the D30 doesn’t have WiFi or wireless control options that similarly priced competitors include.

 What we appreciate most about the D30: It’s simplicity and overall usability.

 GoPro HERO5 Black

 The GoPro HERO5 Black is actually an action camera, but it’s also rugged, waterproof and shoots surprisingly decent photos.
+Technically, it could be the best waterproof camera for you if prefer the size and action video awesomeness.
 The only downside is that it does not have an optical zoom lens, but it does shoot stunning 4K video.
-If you have a video preference and only shoot some photos, the GoPro HERO5 Black is for you.
+If you shoot mostly video and only some photos, the GoPro HERO5 Black is for you.

 The great thing about the HERO5 Black is how usable it now is for non-action fanatics — the new touchscreen interface is better than ever, and the screen helps you see and frame shots, as well as review what you managed to capture.

 Unlike previous Black or Silver GoPro versions, the HERO5 Black is fully waterproof without the usual included clear case.
 So what about the rugged specs?
 It’s waterproof down to 33 feet, which is plenty for most mortals.
 If you want to go deeper, you can get an additional case.